shafe03/project-1-product-landing-page/README.md

 # Project-1-product-landing-page

-* All img taken from **https://waltonbd.com/** used images and products all right reserve for **https://waltonbd.com/**. i have used their images just for education purpose.
+* All img taken from **https://waltonbd.com/** used images and products all right reserve for **https://waltonbd.com/**. i have used their images just for educational purpose.

 ## Project Challenges & Learning